abhabongse/paxter/docs/beginner-tutorials/writing-a-first-blog-entry.rst

 .. code-block:: python

-   from paxter.authoring import document, run_simple_paxter, standards
+   from paxter.author import document, run_simple_paxter, standards

    alternative_env = {
        # _phrase_eval_ is required, but ignore this part for now